Community Projects

 Dykeman Park Clubhouse and Improvements

 The Logansport Parks & Recreation Foundation has raised funds to bring multiple improvements and a new clubhouse to Dykeman Park Municipal Golf Course.
 Planting of 135 new trees has been completed; other planned improvements include repaving of cart paths, refinishing and updating cart barns, addition of parking spaces and improved tee marker signage.
 A groundbreaking ceremony for the new clubhouse was held on Oct.
 7, 2024.
+The new clubhouse opened in May 2025.

 Iron Horse Park & The Depot